 The annual aggregate remuneration paid to the top five key management personnel of the Company (excluding the CEO) for FY2016 is S$5,329,000.

 No employee of the Group was an immediate family member of any Director or the CEO and whose remuneration exceeded S$50,000 per annum, during this financial year.Long Term Incentive Plan

 The above remuneration bands include performance shares granted to staff under the Share Plan.
 The Share Plan was approved by shareholders at an Extraordinary General Meeting held on December 5, 2006 and is administered by the RC.

 Staff who participate in the Share Plan are a selected group of employees of such rank and service period as the RC may determine or as selected by the RC.
 Awards initially granted under the Share Plan are conditional and based on performance assessed over a multi-year performance period.
 The conditions for such awards were chosen as they reflect medium to longer-term corporate objectives and include both market and non-market conditions.
 Market conditions include Absolute Total Shareholder Return versus cost of equity and Relative Total Shareholder Return against ST All-Share Index.
-Non-market conditions include Newspaper Business Free Cash Flow, market competitiveness, quality of returns including sales, efficiency, productivity and profit, and business and productivity growth.
+Non-market conditions include Media Business EBITDA, distributable income of SPH REIT, market competitiveness, quality of returns including sales, efficiency, productivity and profit, and business and productivity growth.

 The Share Plan contemplates the award of fully-priced shares, their equivalent cash value or combinations thereof, free of charge, provided that certain prescribed performance conditions are met, and upon expiry of the prescribed vesting periods.